SarahLizDettloff/Mathematics/README.md

 # Python Math

 # About
-Completed using Python version 2.7.14.
+Mathamatics is important in problem solving, understanding persception, and practicing logic.
+This journal consists of regular math practices created in Python version 2.7.14.

 # Volume of a Frustum
 This volume was first introduced in ancient Egyptian times.
 It is theorized to be the equation whic was used to originally build pyramids.